The role of emotions is widely recognized today:

 Appropriate expression of the authentic emotion and of the need

 The team member is upset and saddened.
-They express their need to be recognised and included.
+They express their need to be recognized and included.

-Appropriate expression of the authentic emotion, of the need and the request
+Appropriate expression of the authentic emotion, of the need and of the request

 The team member is upset and saddened.
-They express their need to be involved and request to be included in all meetings and copied in emails every time their expertise is called upon, even if they are not a member of the mission.
+They express their need to be involved and request to be included in all meetings and copied in emails every time their expertise is called upon, even if they are not a member of the assignment team.